feng-zhang0712/mole/2025/english/support-worker-interview.md

 #### Support workers' duty of care

-Support workers' duty of care includes eight obligations, these are:
+Support workers' duty of care includes eight obligations:

 - Providing safe and high-quality service
 - Treating people with dignity and respect